How to have a healthy relationship with food

 How can I improve my relationship with food?

 • Eat mindfully.
 Listen to your body and be aware of what and how much you’re eating.
 Are you really hungry or just bored?
+It’s OK to eat food that makes you feel good, but try to avoid emotional eating.
 What kind of food does your body want?
 Are you full now?

 • If you are full, try and resist the urge to eat more.
 If you feel you can’t stop eating, you may be struggling with Binge Eating Disorder (BED).